 Answers the question: What fraction of the observed "no" events were incorrectly forecast as "yes"?

-• Success ratio
+Range: 0 to 1.
+Perfect score: 0

-Answers the question: What fraction of the forecast "yes" events were correctly observed?

-• Relative value curve (versus skill) for deterministic forecast

-Answers the question: For a cost/loss ratio C/L for taking action based on a forecast, what is the relative improvement in economic value between climatological and perfect information?
+- Success ratio Answers the question: What fraction of the forecast "yes" events were correctly observed?
+Range: 0 to 1.
+Perfect score: 1 - Relative value curve (versus skill) for deterministic forecast Answers the question: For a cost/loss ratio C/L for taking action based on a forecast, what is the relative improvement in economic value between climatalogical and perfect information?
 Range: -1 to 1.
 Perfect score: 1.